bpker/github-learning/readme.txt

 this is another update

-fix third bug in the issue
+fix third bug in the greate inssue

 test1
 test2